 Let’s Encrypt SSL provides digital certificates needed to enable HTTPS for websites, for free, in the most user-friendly way they can.
 They want to create a more secure and privacy-respecting Web.
 Let’s Encrypt was established to create a more secure and privacy-respecting Web.
 Contact your webmaster to get your Let’s Encrypt SSL installed.

-Google takes security very seriously.
+Google takes security very seriously and is becoming a more important ranking factor in their updated search algorithm.
 Google is cracking down on websites with any text input fields.
 They are requiring an SSL certificate to avoid being labeled with a “Not Secure” warning in the address bar.
 There are also rumors of Google blacklisting non-HTTPS websites.
 So, make the switch sooner rather than later.
 As a warning, you may see an initial drop in ranking during the time Google crawls the new HTTPS version of your website because you are essentially replacing your website URL.
 However, HTTPS will help you in the long run, and it could become a more significant factor in search engine ranking than it already is.